Aaryan-549/TheSwap/README.md

-# PokéSwap: Pokémon-Themed Token Exchange
+# TheSwap: Pokémon-Themed Token Exchange

 PokéSwap is a decentralized exchange platform focused on Pokémon-themed ERC20 tokens.
 Built with Next.js, Solidity, and TailwindCSS, this project demonstrates Web3 development skills and provides a fun, themed trading experience.